figarocorso/katas/hotel-budapest/README.md

 503, 510
 1001
 ```

+### Book a room for a selected time range
 * It is time for introduccing dates for the booking:
   * Dates should be in the future
+  * It is mandatory that there are two dates
   * First date should be earlier than the second date
   * The date format should always be YYYY-MM-DD
 ```